 4. Think About OS Version Variants and Form Factors

 Think about what OS versions and/or devices you will support.
 Most iOS users tend to be on the latest version when their device has been able to be upgraded.
-Android has a large number of OS versions and literally thousands of devices.
-This tends to become more of a problem when the app uses deeper APIs.
+Android has a large number of OS versions and literally thousands of devices that causes problems with fragmentation.

 Think about if and how you want to support tablets and tablet specific functionality and screen formats.
 Also think how your idea might look in both horizontal and vertical aspect ratios.